Anim-8/anim8-web-app/src/content/articles/what-manufacturing-needs-from-metrology.md

 # What Manufacturing Actually Needs from Metrology (And Rarely Gets)

-I spent my first week in automotive manufacturing watching a $2M component sit on a cart for three days, waiting to be measured.
+I've watched Body-in-Whites sit on carts for days, waiting to be measured.

-The part had failed a downstream quality check.
-Production was convinced it was within spec when it left their station.
-But to prove it, the component needed to go to the metrology lab—a climate-controlled room two buildings away, where it would wait in queue behind 47 other parts, get measured in a 6-hour cycle, and generate a report that would arrive 18 hours after the part first failed.
+A body fails a downstream quality check.
+Production is convinced it was within spec when it left their station.
+But to prove it, the body needs to go to the metrology lab—where it waits in queue behind dozens of other parts, gets measured in an 8-hour cycle, and generates a report that arrives 24 hours after the measurement completes.

-By the time we had data, we'd built 2,400 more parts.
+By the time you have data, you've built at least 1,500 more bodies.

-This wasn't an exception.
-This was Tuesday.
+This isn't an exception.
+This is Tuesday.

 Coming from a physics background where metrology is considered one of the most rigorous and demanding disciplines—where the ability to measure a phenomenon accurately determines whether you can even study it—I expected automotive metrology departments to operate with similar precision and urgency.